Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Tweens-and-Timers.md

 * `value` - Target value on the tween end
 * `duration` - How much time it will take for the tween to end
 * `ease` - The tweening method used, example: `linear`, `circInOut`.
 Check the link on the note i've added up here
-* `delay` - Optional, time to wait before the tween starts

 Example: To do a tween to Boyfriend's Scale X, you should use `doTweenX('bfScaleTweenX', 'boyfriend.scale', 1.5, 1, 'elasticInOut')`, when the tween ends, it will do a callback for `onTweenCompleted('bfScaleTweenX')`
 _______________________
-### doTweenY(tag:String, vars:String, value:Dynamic, duration:Float, ease:String, delay:Float = 0)
+### doTweenY(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 Do a Tween on an object's Y value

 Works exactly like doTweenX
 _______________________
-### doTweenAlpha(tag:String, vars:String, value:Dynamic, duration:Float, ease:String, delay:Float = 0)
+### doTweenAlpha(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 Do a Tween on an object's Alpha value

 Works exactly like doTweenX
 _______________________
-### doTweenZoom(tag:String, vars:String, value:Dynamic, duration:Float, ease:String, delay:Float = 0)
+### doTweenZoom(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 Do a Tween on a Camera's Zoom

 Works exactly like doTweenX, but `vars` should be either: `camGame`, `camHUD` or `camOther`
 _______________________
-### doTweenColor(tag:String, vars:String, targetColor:String, duration:Float, ease:String, delay:Float = 0)
+### doTweenColor(tag:String, vars:String, targetColor:String, duration:Float, ease:String)
 Do a Tween on an object's color

 **Calling this function will cancel another tween that is using the same tag!**